Jharkhand records first COVID-19 death; 4 fresh positive cases

 What does your child think about the coronavirus lockdown: Send us their thoughts

 The Ministry of Health and Family Welfare has said India has recorded 540 new coronavirus cases in the last 24 hours.
 17 people have died in the same period.
-With this the total number of coronavirus cases in India stands at 5734 while 166 people have died.
+With this, the total number of coronavirus cases in India stands at 5,734 while 166 people have died.

 The ministry has said there are 5095 active cases, 473 cured/discharged and 166 deaths.